ideal-lab5/idn-docs/docs/guides_and_tutorials/testnet/overview.md

 ## IDN-Consumer

-The IDN Consumer is a minimal 'consumer' parachain that is integrated with the IDN through both its [runtime](../parachains/runtime_integration/parachain_runtime_integration.md) (the idn-consumer-pallet) and through [ink! smart contracts](../parachains/smart_contracts/ink.md) (using the idn-client-contract-lib).
+The IDN Consumer is a minimal 'consumer' parachain that is integrated with the IDN through both its [runtime](../parachains/runtime_integration/parachain_runtime_integration.md) (the idn-consumer-pallet) and through [ink! smart contracts](../parachains/smart_contracts/ink.md) (using the idn-contracts library).

 ### Polkadot JS Explorer
 https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fidnc0-testnet.idealabs.network#/extrinsics